FDio/csit/docs/report/csit_framework_documentation/csit_test_naming.rst

 performance and system functional tests, introduced in CSIT-1701.

 The naming should be intuitive for majority of the tests.
-Complete description of CSIT test naming convention is provided on `CSIT test naming wiki page <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.
+Complete description of CSIT test naming convention is provided on the `CSIT test naming wiki page <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.
-Below few illustrative examples of the naming usage for test suites across CSIT performance, functional and Honeycomb management test areas.
+Below, see a few illustrative examples of the naming usage for test suites across CSIT performance, functional and Honeycomb management test areas.

 Naming Convention
 -----------------

-The CSIT approach is to use tree naming convention and to encode following testing information into test suite and test case names:
+The CSIT approach is to use a tree naming convention and to encode following testing information into test suite and test case names:

 #. packet network port configuration